24 Plant-Based Recipes - Cover

-It’s hard to find a more popular natural remedy than elderberries (unless it’s something like turmeric).
+It’s hard to find a more popular natural remedy than elderberries.

-Of course, the question becomes: Does elderberry actually work, or is it all just a trend that will fade?
+Of course, the question is: Does elderberry actually work?

 History & Folklore of the “Medicine Chest” Berry